Coppin State University Data & Information Overview

 College Factual analyzes over 2,000 colleges and universities in its annual rankings and ranks them in a variety of ways, including most diverse, best overall quality, best for non-traditional students, and much more.

-Coppin is ranked #1,420 out of 1,715 schools in the nation for overall quality on College Factual's 2021 Best Colleges list.
+According to College Factual's 2022 analysis, Coppin is ranked #2,074 out of 2,576 schools in the nation that were analyzed for overall quality.

 Is It Hard to Get Into Coppin?